 Tutorial

-Once integrated in your project, the Sphinx::Build target and the sphinx_add_docs() function are available for using.
+Once integrated into your project, the Sphinx::Build target and the sphinx_add_docs() function are available for use.

 Using the target